bradostauffer/.github.io/GAME/Game Download instructions.md

 Controls: spacebar jumps/hovers, "A" key fires your bunny flamethrower.

-*Disclaimer I do not own any of the sprites used in this game*
+*Disclaimer I did not make any of the sprites used in this game.
+All come from other artists and creators*